szczyglis-dev/py-gpt/README.md

 **Configuring data loaders**

-In the `Settings -> Indexes / LlamaIndex -> Data loaders` section you can define additional keyword arguments passed to data loader instances.
+In the `Settings -> Indexes / RAG -> Data loaders` section you can define additional keyword arguments passed to data loader instances.

 PyGPT includes built-in loaders for common file types and external/web content.
 In most cases, LlamaIndex loaders are used internally.
 You can also develop and register your own custom loader.